cafe-trauma/documentation/starting_cafe.md

 `git clone https://github.com/cafe-trauma/cafe-app.git`

+Naigate to the repository.

+`npm install`

+To actually run Angular, use the following for dev and prod respectively.

+`ng s --proxy-config proxy.dev.json`

+`ng s --proxy-config proxy.prod.json`

+Running the front-end this way will always be used when running locally, but on the server this should be set up as a system service (further instructions below).

 # Tomcat

 Download [Tomcat core](https://tomcat.apache.org/download-80.cgi) or have it installed on the server by IT.
 If Tomcat is installed for you by IT, you will not need to do the rest of the setup steps in this section.

 I followed the instructions [here](https://wolfpaulus.com/tomcat/), which are for macOS Catalina.

 Move the unarchived distribution